 |Tax rate||Single or married/registered domestic partners filing separately||Married/registered domestic partners filing jointly or qualifying widow(er)||Head of household|

 If you have taxable income in California, it may be possible to reduce your tax obligation through tax credits and deductions.
 Here are some to consider.

 - California earned income tax credit — The state has a cash back tax credit for low-income earners.
-Filers who earn less than $24,950 may qualify for the credit.
-In 2018, this tax credit provided $400 million to 1.4 million tax filers.
+Filers who earn less than a certain threshold may qualify for the credit.

 - Standard deduction — Californians can benefit from standard deductions that can reduce their taxable income.
 Deductions also vary by filing status.
-For 2018 the deductions were $4,401 for single filers or married/registered domestic partners filing separately; $8,802 for married/registered domestic partners filing jointly, head of household or qualifying widow(er); and $1,050 minimum standard deduction for dependents.
+For 2020 the deductions are $4,601 for single filers or married/registered domestic partners filing separately; and $9,202 for married/registered domestic partners filing jointly, head of household or qualifying widow(er).

 Filing income taxes in California